 The original operation of PCRE was on strings of one-byte characters.
 However, there is now also support for UTF-8 character strings.
-To use this, you must build PCRE to include UTF-8 support, and then call pcre\compile() with the PCRE\UTF8 option.
+To use this, you must build PCRE to include UTF-8 support, and then call pcre_compile() with the PCRE_UTF8 option.
 How this affects pattern matching is mentioned in several places below.
 There is also a summary of UTF-8 features in the section on UTF-8 support in the main pcre page.

-The remainder of this document discusses the patterns that are supported by PCRE when its main matching function, pcre\exec(), is used.
-From release 6.0, PCRE offers a second matching function, pcre\dfa\exec(), which matches using a different algorithm that is not Perl-compatible.
+The remainder of this document discusses the patterns that are supported by PCRE when its main matching function, pcre_exec(), is used.
+From release 6.0, PCRE offers a second matching function, pcre_dfa_exec(), which matches using a different algorithm that is not Perl-compatible.
+Some of the features discussed below are not available when pcre_dfa_exec() is used.
 The advantages and disadvantages of the alternative function, and how it differs from the normal function, are discussed in the pcrematching page.